The roads signs are not often in English, so you can easily miss exits, take the wrong one and just become hopelessly lost.

 To drive in Austria you will need an international driver's license.
 If you are in the country for more than six months you will need to get an Austrian license.

 Like most western countries, drink driving is illegal and the punishment is significant.
-The minimum fine is approximately 360 Euros, and the loss of driver's license.
+The minimum fine is approximately 360 Euros, and the loss of a driver's license.
 The maximum limit of blood-alcohol level is 0.05.

 When obtaining a rental vehicle, read the fine print of the contract about where you can take the car.
 Many rental companies prohibit drivers from taking rental cars into Eastern European countries.
 If you do, and get caught, the ramifications are extreme.
 You can be arrested, fined and/or charged with attempted vehicle theft.
-At the least, the Austrian police are authorised to hold the vehicle for the rental company, leaving you car-less.
+At the least, the Austrian police are authorized to hold the vehicle for the rental company, leaving you car-less.

 Be careful where you park, particularly in the major cities of Vienna, Innsbruck and Salzburg.
 The signage can be unclear and even if you think you are parking legitimately, where other cars are parked, it could be a bus lane or restricted area.
 And the result when you come back after four hours wandering the city... a fine and a towed car!